 Aesthetix is a cosmetic clinic in Brisbane.
-We believe cosmetic medicine can help you gain more confidence in your appearance.
+We believe cosmetic medicine can help you change your appearance if you desire to.

 Cosmetic medicine can help take care of many aesthetic conditions including scars, skin laxity, wrinkles, moles, liver spots, excess fat, cellulite, unwanted hair, skin discoloration, and spider veins.

 TYPES OF TREATMENTS AT A COSMETIC CLINIC

 There are various surgical and non-surgical procedures in cosmetic medicine.
 Some of the more common non-surgical cosmetic treatments are briefly outlined below.

 - Wrinkle treatment – Wrinkle lines or frown lines between your eyebrows, forehead lines and crow’s feet lines can all be treated with an injection.
 Dermatologists today can quite easily treat these lines without performing surgery.

 - Body contouring – Our Brisbane cosmetic clinic helps you reduce fat around the hips and around the abdomen area and permanently destroy fat cells through this treatment.